 29| Do more of the things that inspire you

 Is there something in your life that sparks joy?
 That lifts your spirits and makes you feel good?
 Start doing it more often.

-If you’re craving some social interactions, why not try throw a dinner party just to get together with friends and family?
+If you’re craving some social interactions, why not try throwing a dinner party just to get together with friends and family?
 Make it as fancy or as simple (potluck, anyone?) as you want to, and just celebrate living.
 Play your favorite songs, pull out the board games, and just have a fun night with people that you adore and enjoy being with.

 We are what we consume.
 Since we spend so much of our day online and on various social media platforms, be extra vigilant about the kind of content you’re consuming.
 Do occasional media audits to weed out accounts that only make you feel bad about your own life or put you in a negative, complaining state of mind.

-Don’t view everything that you do – be it the cake you’re baking, or the company of friends you’re enjoying, or the book you’re reading, or the new hobby you’re trying out – as something to be shared online.
+Don’t view everything that you do – be it the cake you’re baking, the company of friends you’re enjoying, the book you’re reading, or the new hobby you’re trying out – as something to be shared online.
 Take time to enjoy things for what they are, not for the number of likes they can get you on social media.
 You do not have to share ALL of the details of your life online.

 What Romanticizing Your Life is Not

 Romanticizing your life isn’t about living life with blinders on, or viewing everything through rose-colored glasses, and it certainly does not mean that everything in your life is perfect.

 The way I see it, it simply means amplifying the good that already exists in your life and taking your time to appreciate the small joys along the way.
 It means taking control of your own life and happiness and learning to live on your terms.